coleifer/peewee/docs/peewee/api.rst

             * The primary-key value for the newly-created models will only be set if you are using Postgresql (which supports the ``RETURNING`` clause).
-            * SQLite generally has a limit of 999 bound parameters for a query, so the batch size should be roughly 1000 / number-of-fields.
+            * SQLite generally has a limit of bound parameters for a query, so the maximum batch size should be param-limit / number-of-fields.
+              This limit is typically 999 for Sqlite < 3.32.0, and 32766 for
+              newer versions.
             * When a batch-size is provided it is **strongly recommended** that you wrap the call in a transaction or savepoint using :py:meth:`Database.atomic`.
 Otherwise an error in a batch mid-way